VASP¶

 run_locally(lobster, create_folders=True, store=SETTINGS.JOB_STORE)

 It is, however, computationally very beneficial to define two different types of job scripts for the VASP and Lobster runs, as VASP and Lobster runs are parallelized differently (MPI vs. OpenMP).
-FireWorks allows to run the VASP and Lobster jobs with different job scripts.
+FireWorks allows one to run the VASP and Lobster jobs with different job scripts.
 Please check out the jobflow documentation on FireWorks for more information.

-Specifically, you might want to change the _fworker for the LOBSTER runs and define a separate lobster worker within FireWorks:
+for the LOBSTER runs and define a separate lobster

 from fireworks import LaunchPad